coralproject/ask-docs/docs_dir/products/ask.md

 - [Download the latest release](https://github.com/coralproject/ask-install/releases) of the ask-installer from our Github repository

 - If you use WordPress, after you've installed Ask you can [install our WordPress plugin](https://github.com/coralproject/ask-wp-plugin)

-- If you have questions about installing Ask, please email [jeff@mozillafoundation.org](jeff@mozillafoundation.org).

 ## What is Ask?